Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Method

 ChannelProp introduces deterministic parameters and depends solely on the linear weights.
 While missingness is binary at the input layer, the propagated channel becomes a soft reliability signal reflecting partial dependence on missing inputs.
 This allows evolved activations to modulate their behavior continuously based on propagated reliability information.

-\subsection{Fitness evaluation}
+\subsection{Fitness Evaluation}

-The fitness of a candidate activation tree $T$ is assessed by embedding it into a three-channel MLP (3C-MLP) and evaluating its predictive performance under a constrained training period.
+The fitness of a candidate activation tree $T$ is assessed by embedding it into a 3C-MLP and evaluating its predictive performance for a constrained training period.
 This short horizon evaluation enables efficient exploration of the activation search space while preserving a meaningful correlation between fitness and generalization performance.